Navigation Menu+

 Swimming in the North Sea 03

 In the past years, the summers have been warmer than usual in the Netherlands, and there are some canicular days.
 If you visit during those days, you’ll probably have no problem cooling with a swim in the North Sea.
 For the rest, it depends on how resistant to cold you are.
 But even if you don’t dare swimming, visiting the Dutch beaches is a very pleasant experience.
 Walking on the long beaches and climbing the dunes are unique experiences that you will enjoy, nevertheless.
+Even in winter, when you might have the unique opportunity to see the beach covered in snow!
 And nothing beats a dinner on the beach, watching the sunset!

 Stay tuned for more and follow Amsterdamian on Instagram and Facebook for daily stories about life in the Netherlands.
 Please share this post if you liked it!